tshelburne/leonidas-sinatra/README.md

         ... find peasant in @state by peasantName peasant.status = "blissful"

-Then, create a client for your app (this represents a single command source, with it's own id and state):
+Then, create a client for your app (this represents a single command source, with it's own id and state).
+This requires at minimum a client id, app name, and state, but to work with the Ruby extension it will also need an appType for automatic server-error reconciliation:

     Client = require "leonidas/client"
-    var client = new Client("clientId", { peasants: [ ... ] })
+    var client = new Client("clientId", "Kingdom-Zamunda-asdfqwer", { peasants: [ ... ] }, "PeasantSubjugationApp")

 Now you can create a Commander (I would suggest using the default configuration, unless you need custom functionality in the nitty gritty):